 - Advocate for improvements in the mental health system across the State of Wisconsin, including advocating for patient access to community and system resources.

 - Recognize and appreciate the unique issues facing individuals with mental illness in rural areas and in other underserved areas.

-We are developing the following experiences for PHT residents:
+The following experiences are available for PHT residents:

-- Rural Inpatient and Outpatient Psychiatry at the Marshfield Clinic
+- Inpatient and Outpatient Psychiatry at the Marshfield Clinic

-Rebecca Radue, MD, Psychiatry Resident discusses the formative experiences that motivated her to pursue the Public Health Track.
+Rebecca Radue, MD, a former resident discusses the formative experiences that motivated her to pursue the Public Health Track.

 All tracks fulfill American Board of Psychiatry and Neurology requirements for certification in general psychiatry.

 Residents interested in a Child and Adolescent Psychiatry fellowship, either at UW or elsewhere, start at the PGY1 level and finish at the PGY3 level.
 They apply for a fellowship at the start of the PGY3 year.